1player/mysqloptimizer/README.md

 * engine:archive
 * data\_free:5000 (tables with more than 5KB of free space)

-Optimizes are local to the database server, by using with the `OPTIMIZE LOCAL TABLE` statement.
+optimizer.py does not write the optimize statements in the binary log, since it runs the `OPTIMIZE LOCAL TABLE` command.

+By default 2 parallel optimize commands are executed simultaneously.
+You can tweak this parameter with the **-n** flag.

 ## Example

-    $ optimizer.py -i engine:innodb -x bigTable 10.1.1.1:3306 db1 db2
+    $ optimizer.py -i engine:innodb -x bigTable -x archive% 10.1.1.1:3306 db1 db2

-> Optimize all InnoDB tables, excluding *bigtable*, on databases *db1* and *db2*.
+> Optimize all InnoDB tables, excluding *bigtable* and those starting with *archive*, on databases *db1* and *db2*.

     $ optimizer.py -n 4 -i % 10.1.1.1:3306 db1